Offbeatmammal/autokarma/readme.md

 Notfications
 ====
 * The system runs as an exposed API that allows messages to be sent from multiple sources (website, Voice Assistant, sms, twitter etc)
 * Login/validation not required to send notifications (to encourage easy initial engagement), but more capabilities exposed if user is registered/logged in.
-Spam will hopefully be reduced as the messages are spcific codes rather than freeform text (eg a URL can't be sent)
+Spam will hopefully be reduced as the messages are specific codes rather than freeform text (eg a URL can't be sent)
 * Messages are received, optionally aknowledged, tracked, and sent to the relevant vehicle 'listeners'.
 * Logged in, registered senders can track/review their sent messages.
 * Vehicle notifications can be viewed historically